AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-2.md

 ---
 template: main.html
+description: The Lights example shows the possibility to switch ligths on and off and to control brightness using a slider.
+Includes a more info menu button for more settings.
 ---
+#Example 2: Controlling Lights
 Visualization of lights and interaction to switch lights on and off and to control brightness using a slider for the first row.

 ![AmoebeLabs Swiss Army Knife Custom Card Example 2 - Lights]